maratNeSlaiv/brainrot/readme.md

 3) create '.env' file and add OPENAI_API_KEY = 'your_api_key'
 4) run brainrot_types/create_brainrot.py:
     * run 'export PYTHONPATH=/path/to/the/project/root' in case python can't see modules
-5) It takes approximately 2 minutes to generate a video, you can see the generated video in results/hash_printed_inconsole
+5) It takes approximately 15-20 seconds to generate a scenario.
+Type 'YES' if everything in scenario looks fine.
+It will take another 1 or 2 minutes to generate pictures, voice the narrative and create a slideshow video in results/some_hash.
-    * First load may take more time, because of some models' weights installation.
+    * If you want to apply subs: it will take more time on the first get_subs.py run, because of a load of the whisper model, which weighs around 3 gb.

 Each generated video costs around ~30 cents (3.5 cents for every generated image, 1-2 cents for narrator voicing, and < 1 cent for scenario generation).
 I believe after some time, generation of images will be much cheaper.